 If your business is fortunate enough to have relevant employer's liability or public liability insurance in place, then your insurance company may provide a solicitor to fight the PI claim on your behalf.
 Therefore, when you speak to them it's important to have an idea of what facts you dispute and evidence you can provide to support your case.

 If your business doesn't have valid insurance to cover a compensation claim, then it is critical to seek a solicitor to advise you on your defence options as soon as possible.
+Contesting a personal injury claim can be a complex task, but the sooner you seek advice the better your defence prospects will be.

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.